search shopping_cart person menuclose

 What is liquid chromatography?

-The various techniques use different substances for both the mobile and stationary phases and there are many ways to pass the mobile phase through the stationary phase.
+This scientific process of separating mixtures helps us understand their individual components through elution, as the mobile phase carries the sample through the stationary phase.
+Various techniques use different substances for both the mobile and stationary phases, and there are many ways to pass the mobile phase through the stationary phase.

 HPLC in use